 TAI CHI UNIFORMS

-Early in my Tai Chi training I competed in the 1997 Kou Shu tournament in Baltimore, Maryland.
-My teacher, Sifu Chang of the school of Ten Thousand Dragons, wanted all of us to wear white silk Tai Chi uniforms.
-So we would all match and look like a team.
-I have not worn my Tai Chi uniform since then but I remember how smooth my Tai Chi form felt when I performed.
-If you have practiced your Tai Chi form and felt restrictions due the clothing you were wearing you might understand the feeling I just described.
+Early in my Tai Chi training, I competed in the 1997 Kou Shu tournament in Baltimore, Maryland.
+My Tai Chi teacher at the time, Sifu Chang of the school of Ten Thousand Dragons, wanted all of his students to wear white silk Tai Chi uniforms at the competition.
+This way we would all match each other and look like a team.
+I remember how smooth my Tai Chi form felt when I performed the Yang 24 form.

 TAI CHI SHOES

 Believe it or not, choosing the right Tai Chi shoe is important.
-I practice outside a lot on concrete or pavement so for me the best shoe for me would be the traditional Kung Fu shoe or Tai Chi slipper.
-You want to choose a Tai Chi shoe that grips the floor but also allows for the sole of the shoe to slide on the floor.
-If your footwear does not allow for sliding, there is a possibility you might damage your knees when pivoting your foot.
-When you practice your Tai Chi form on a rug, you may not want to wear Tai Chi shoes, if you do, you might find the cotton bottom Tai Chi Shoe is best.
+I practice Tai Chi outside often on the pavement so for me, the best shoe would be the traditional Kung Fu shoe.
+When choosing a Tai Chi shoe you want to choose a Tai Chi shoe that grips the floor but also allows for the sole of the shoe to slide on the floor.
+If your footwear does not allow for sliding, there is a possibility you might hurt or damage your knees when pivoting your feet.

-I wanted a pair of Tai Chi shoes for when I practice on hard wood floors.
-I happened to be in Chinatown NY one day and decided I would buy a pair of Tai Chi Shoes on impulse.
-I compared the traditional kung fu shoe and a pair of similar style with cotton soles and decided on the cotton bottom shoe for my intended use.
+Recently, I wanted a pair of Tai Chi shoes for when I practice Tai Chi on hardwood floors.
+I happened to be in Chinatown New York City and decided I would buy a pair of Tai Chi Shoes on impulse.
+I compared the traditional kung fu shoe and a pair of similar style Tai Chi shoes with cotton soles and decided on the cotton bottom Tai Chi shoe for my intended use.